JaneliaSciComp/jacs-cm/docs/SwarmDeployment.md

 You can validate the databases as follows:
 * Verify that you can connect to the Mongo instance using `./manage.sh mongo`, and run `show tables`
-* Verify that you can connect to the MySQL instance using `./manage.sh mysql`, and run `show tables`
 * Connect to the RabbitMQ server at http://**HOST1**:15672 and log in with your `RABBITMQ_USER`/`RABBITMQ_PASSWORD`